emanlapponi/defense/trial-lecture/slides.md

 ![bg right 100%](figures/pipe-vs-e2e.png)

 ---
-# ⚗️ End-to-end NLP "experimental setups"
+# ⚗️ End-to-end NLP research

 <!---
 - NLP systems to advance the state of the art in NLP